namberino/obsidian-notes/Namicon/Controls/Dimensionality/Sparsity and Compression.md

 \min || s ||_1 \text{ such that } || C \psi s -y ||_2 < \epsilon
 $$

+$C$ should be incoherent with respect to $\psi$, meaning it cannot be too parallel to $\psi$, it needs to be relatively random.
+The vector $s$ is k-sparse if it has k non-zero entries.
+The number of measurements $p$ needs to be proportional to $k_1 k \log(n / k)$, with $k_1$ being the incoherence between $C$ and $\psi$.
+If those conditions are satisfied, $C\psi$ will act like a unitary matrix, preserving the geometry of the vector $s$.
+It's very expensive to solve for $s$.
+You only want to use this in applications where measuring the full $x$ vector is very expensive.
+An example is infant MRI.

 # Shannon-Nyquist sampling theorem

 A function containing no frequency higher than $\omega$Hz is completely determined by sampling at strictly greater than $2\omega$Hz.
 What this mean is to resolve all frequencies in a function, it must be sampled at twice the highest frequency present.